Purchase of apartments on foreign markets

 The high mountains of the Caucasus offer unique experiences all year round and are an excellent location for seasonal investments.

-Gudauri – Ski Paradise: This modern ski resort located at an altitude of over 2000 m above sea level offers excellent snow conditions and modern infrastructure.
-The ski seasons are long and reliable.
+Gudauri – Ski Paradise: This former ski resort located at an altitude of over 2000 m above sea level offers great snow conditions and modern infrastructure.
+Ski seasons are long and reliable.

-Kazbegi (Stepantsminda): A legendary region at the foot of Mount Kazbek (5047 m), where, according to Greek mythology, Prometheus was chained.
-Gergeti Trinity Church at an altitude of 2170 m is one of the most photographed temples in the world.
+Kazbegi (Stepantsminda): The legendary region at the foot of Mount Kazbek (5047 m), where, according to Greek mythology, Prometheus was chained.
+Gergeti Trinity Church at 2170 m is one of the most photographed temples in the world.

-Hospitality and Gastronomy Culture – A Magnet for Tourists
+Culture of Hospitality and Gastronomy – A Magnet for Tourists

 Local hospitality is not just words, but a living tradition that attracts tourists from all over the world.
 The concept of a "guest from God" is taken literally here – every visitor is treated as a member of the family.
 This authentic warmth keeps tourists coming back year after year.

 Traditional Supra: A local feast is a real social ritual.
-Supra is not just a meal, but a ceremony full of toasts, stories, and chants that can last for hours.
-Tamada (master of ceremonies) leads the feast, making toasts to health, friendship and peace.
+A supra is not just a meal, but a ceremony full of toasts, stories, and singing that can last for hours.
+The tamada (master of ceremonies) leads the feast, making toasts to health, friendship, and peace.

 A wealth of local cuisine